Oil surges as U.S. pushes allies to halt imports of Iranian crude

 The official state-owned oil company will no longer be allowed to handle that oil, in a move the Tripoli government said would deepen division.

-The output losses follow a move by OPEC and other oil producers last week to increase supply by around 1 million barrels per day (bpd).
+These output losses follow a move by the Organization of the Petroleum Exporting Countries and other oil producers last week to increase supply by around 1 million barrels per day (bpd).

 “There is concern that the recent agreement by OPEC and non-OPEC producers will not be enough to satisfy oil demand,” said Lipow.

-Bank of America Merrill Lynch (BoAML) said Brent could rise to $90 a barrel by the second quarter of 2019.

-Additional reporting by Christopher Johnson in London and Henning Gloystein in Singapore; editing by David Gregorio and David Evans
+Additional reporting by Christopher Johnson in London and Henning Gloystein in Singapore; editing by David Gregorio, David Evans and Richard Chang